-A. Ordinances.
+- A. Ordinances.
 With the sole exception of ordinances which take effect upon adoption as described below, all ordinances shall be first introduced by the city council, and shall have a second reading no sooner than five (5) days after the date of their introduction and prior to their adoption.
 All ordinances shall be introduced, deliberated, and passed upon at a regular or adjourned regular meeting of the city council.
 At the time of its introduction, an ordinance shall become a part of the proceedings of such meeting, and a copy of the introduced ordinance shall be kept in the custody of the city clerk and included in the code of ordinances.
-A proposed ordinance shall be read by title only unless a council member disagrees that the ordinance can be read by title only and requests a full reading.

-B. Alteration and Correction.
+A proposed ordinance shall be read by title only unless a council member disagrees that the ordinance can be read by title only and requests a full reading. - B. Alteration and Correction.
 In the event that any ordinance is altered after its introduction, the same shall not be finally adopted except after a second reading at a regular or adjourned regular meeting held not less than five (5) days after the date upon which such ordinance was so altered.
-The correction of typographical or clerical errors shall not constitute the making of an alteration within the meaning of the foregoing sentence.

-C. Payment of Money.
-Warrants and orders for the payment of money shall be approved by resolution adopted at any regular, adjourned regular, or special meeting.

-D. Majority Necessary.
-Unless a higher vote is required by other provisions of this Charter, or by the laws of the State of California, an affirmative vote of the majority of the quorum shall be required for the enactment of any ordinance, resolution, or the making or approving of any warrant or order for the payment of money, or for entering into any contract where the amount to be paid by the City exceeds twenty five thousand dollars (\$25,000) (Charter Section 403(7)), but the limit of \$25,000 may be increased by ordinance provided that such ordinance is passed by a two-thirds affirmative vote of the city council at a regular or adjourned regular meeting.
+The correction of typographical or clerical errors shall not constitute the making of an alteration within the meaning of the foregoing sentence. - C. Payment of Money.
+Warrants and orders for the payment of money shall be approved by resolution adopted at any regular, adjourned regular, or special meeting. - D. Majority Necessary.
+Unless a higher vote is required by other provisions of this Charter, or by the laws of the State of California, an affirmative vote of the majority of members of the city council shall be required for the enactment of any ordinance, resolution, or the making or approving of any warrant or order for the payment of money, or for entering into any contract where the amount to be paid by the City exceeds twenty five thousand dollars (\$25,000) (Charter Section 403(7)), but the limit of \$25,000 may be increased by ordinance provided that such ordinance is passed by a two-thirds affirmative vote of the city council at a regular or adjourned regular meeting.

-E. Execution.
-All ordinances and resolutions shall be signed by the mayor or in the mayor's absence, the mayor pro tempore, and attested by the city clerk.
+- E. Execution.
+All ordinances and resolutions shall be signed by the mayor or in the mayor's absence, the mayor pro tempore, and attested by the city clerk. - F. Urgency.

-F. Urgency.
 Any ordinance declared by the city council as an urgency measure necessary for the immediate preservation of public peace, health or safety, and containing a statement of the reasons for its urgency, may be introduced and adopted at one and the same meeting if passed by a two-thirds affirmative vote of the city council.
+Any ordinance that carries an urgency clause shall be effective for no more than twelve (12) months from the date of adoption, unless reintroduced and passed in the normal manner by the city council at a regular or adjourned regular meeting.